-Current assets decreased as a result of the timing of cash on hand and amounts due to management company at year end.
-The capital assets net of accumulated depreciation decreased due to the addition of depreciation expense recorded on capital assets.
-Total liabilities decreased at year end as a result of the timing of payments for invoices.
+Current assets decreased as a result of the timing of cash on hand and amounts due from the Charterholder at year end.
+The capital assets net of accumulated depreciation increased due to additions of furniture, fixtures, equipment and improvements other than buildings.
+Total liabilities increased at year end as a result of amounts due to management company.